-According to the Articles of Association, the Annual General Meeting must appoint not more than three auditors, with not more than three deputies, or an audit firm.
+According to the Articles of Association, the Company shall have not more than three auditors, with not more than three deputies, or a registered audit firm.

-At the 2005 Annual General Meeting, the audit firm Ernst & Young AB, with Authorized Public Accountant Erik Åström as Auditor in Charge, was appointed Company auditor for the period extending to the close of the 2009 Annual General Meeting.
-The auditor's independence is secured by legislation and means of the audit firm's internal guidelines and by adhering to the Audit Committee's guidelines governing the type of assignments that the audit firm may conduct in addition to the audit.
-During 2005-2008, Ernst & Young AB has provided certain services in conjunction with the acquisition and sale of companies, and in questions regarding internal controls, IFRS and tax.
-Information regarding remuneration appears in the Annual Report in Note 22 to the consolidated accounts and Note 5 to the Parent Company, Auditors' Fees.
+At the 2009 Annual General Meeting, the audit firm Ernst & Young AB, with newly elected Authorized Public Accountant Thomas Forslund as Auditor in Charge, was appointed Company auditor for a period of four years.
+The auditor's independence is secured by legislation and professional ethics and the audit firm's internal guidelines and by adhering to the Audit Committee's guidelines governing the type of assignments that the audit firm may conduct in addition to the audit.
+During 2009, Ernst & Young AB has provided certain services in conjunction with the acquisition of companies, and in issues regarding internal controls, IFRS and tax.
+Information regarding remuneration appears in the Annual Report in Note 24 to the consolidated accounts and Note 5 to the Parent Company, Auditors' Fees.
 Information regarding the auditor in charge is also provided in the Annual Report, page 7.